U.S. Stocks Kick Off 2018 With Gains

-U.S. futures rose while European stocks fell in the first trading session of 2018, following steep price increases across global indexes last year.
+Technology shares jumped in the first trading session of 2018, pulling major U.S. stock indexes higher.

 Continue Reading Below

-Investors were also watching a continuing slide in the U.S. dollar as the WSJ Dollar Index fell 0.4%, putting it on track for its sixth straight session decline.

-Many investors head into 2018 confident that the yearslong market rally can continue amid a strengthening global recovery and corporate earnings growth.
-Hefty share price gains across the globe added more than $9 trillion in market value to equity markets in 2017.
-The Dow Jones Industrial Average surged 25% last year, while the S&P 500 rose over 19%.
+The Dow Jones Industrial Average climbed 67 points, or 0.3%, to 24786 on Tuesday after notching its second biggest yearly gain of the past decade.
+The S&P 500 rose 0.7% and the Nasdaq Composite added 1.2%.

 Those steep gains have made some investors cautious.
-But many are penciling in further stock price rises in 2018 thanks to firming global growth.
+But many investors and analysts are penciling in further stock price rises in 2018 thanks to firming global growth.

 "We'd expect the global expansion to continue and drive equities to new highs in the process," said Shoqat Bunglawala, head of the global portfolio solutions group for EMEA at Goldman Sachs Asset Management.